 What are the treatment options?

-A referral to a specialist is sometimes needed for assessment and treatment.
+A referral to a specialist is sometimes needed for assessment and treatment of ED.
 However, GPs are now treating more cases of ED than previously, as the treatment options have improved in recent years.
-Your GP is more likely to suggest referral if you have been found to have an hormonal problem, if the cause is related to another condition like circulatory problems, or if you are young and the condition started after an injury.
+Your GP is more likely to suggest referral if you have been found to have a hormonal problem, if the cause is related to another condition like circulatory problems, or if you are young and the condition started after an injury.

 Have you considered your other medication?

 As mentioned, some medicines can cause ED.
 Check the leaflet that comes with any medication that you take to see if ED is a possible side-effect.
-Do not stop any prescribed medication, but see your doctor if you suspect this as the cause.
+Do not stop any prescribed medication but see your doctor if you suspect this to be the cause.
 A switch to a different medicine may be possible, depending on what the medicine is for.

 Medication (tablets taken by mouth)